 If you are interested in undertaking a PhD, please send an email to email@example.com.
 Please include your CV and a 500-word summary of your research interest and why you are suited to conducting a PhD at the Centre.

-The ACBRD are currently advertising one PhD scholarship opportunity:
+The ACBRD are currently has one research assistant opportunity:

 ABOUT THE ROLE